- Search The Registry

 - Creating Support

 - My Account

 Inspired by Sam Cooke and the Soul Stirrers, the Five Blind Boys of Mississippi, and the Pilgrim Travelers, getting into the music industry seemed inevitable.
 Butler co-wrote, with Otis Redding, the song "I've Been Loving You Too Long" in 1965.
-Butler co-wrote the song "For Your Precious Love" (which is ranked No. 327 on the Rolling Stone magazine's list of The 500 Greatest Songs of All Time) and wanted to record a disc.
-Looking for recording studios, the Impressions (the original members of which were Butler, Curtis Mayfield, Sam Gooden, Fred Cash, and brothers Arthur and Richard Brooks), auditioned for Chess Records and Vee-Jay Records.
+Butler co-wrote the song "For Your Precious Love" (ranked No. 327 on Rolling Stone magazine's list of The 500 Greatest Songs of All Time) and wanted to record a disc.
+Looking for recording studios, the Impressions (the original members of Butler, Curtis Mayfield, Sam Gooden, Fred Cash, and brothers Arthur and Richard Brooks) auditioned for Chess Records and Vee-Jay Records.

 Butler was a 1991 Rock and Roll Hall of Fame inductee.
 He served as a Commissioner for Cook County, Illinois, from 1985 to 2018.
 As a member of this 17-member county board, he chaired the Health and Hospitals Committee and served as Vice-Chair of the Construction Committee.
 He currently resides in Chicago.
-His wife Annette, originally one of his backup singers, died in 2019.
+His wife, Annette, was one of his backup singers and died in 2019.
 He has two sons, Randy and Tony, and a grandson, Jeriel.